 Detailed Product Documentation

-Each round of financing that involves professional investors is a “Series”: Series A is usually the initial round, Series B is for larger raises to scale and grow, etc. The actual letter is just an industry norm of distinguishing one round of fundraising from the next.
-Generally the further along your company, the higher your valuation and the larger the amounts you are raising.
-It’s a loose structure.
-However, VCs will often define themselves by which series or stage they tend to participate in.
-According to CB Insights, the median Series A round was $6 million.
-So target VCs that write checks that are in line with how much you plan on raising.
+Venture capital investors tend to segment themselves into various investment stages: early stage, middle, and late stage.
+Each round of financing that involves professional investors is referred to as a “series.”
+Series A is usually the initial round, Series B is for larger raises to scale and grow, and so on.
+The actual letter is just an industry norm of distinguishing one round of fundraising from the next.
+Venture capital investors will often define themselves by which series or stage they tend to participate in.

 Prioritize the List